PinoTsao/Memo/gitips.md

   - The **staging area is a file**, generally contained in your Git directory, that stores information about what will go into your next commit.
 Its technical name in Git parlance is the **index**, but the phrase “staging area” works just as well.
   - The Git directory is where Git stores the metadata and object database for your project.
 This is the most important part of Git, and it is what is copied when you clone a repository from another computer.

 Git populates **index** with a list of all the file contents that were last checked out into your working directory and what they looked like when they were originally checked out.
 You then replace some of those files with new versions of them by `git add`, and `git commit` converts that into the **tree object** for a new commit.
+Here is a quick [knowledge reference](https://shafiul.github.io//gitbook/7_the_git_index.html) for **index** file.

-HEAD is the pointer to the current branch, which is in turn a pointer to the last commit made on that branch.
+**HEAD** is the pointer to the current branch, which is in turn a pointer to the last commit made on that branch.

-Best Reference for the fundamentals: **chapter "Git internals"** of [pro git](https://git-scm.com/book/en/v2)
+Best Reference for the fundamentals: chapter **"Git internals"** of [pro git](https://git-scm.com/book/en/v2)

 #### How Git store its data?